-A "balanced" budget is presented for approval by the November 2011 GWP Steering Committee meeting based on expected and reasonably-assured funding for 2012, including from the Netherlands (DGIS) as noted above.
-The balanced budget is based on the workplan and related "continuity" budget presented in Volume 2.
-All cuts are in the activities of the GWPO and Technical Committee as summarised in Table 1B, Section 6.1.
+Based on the prospects for assured funding for 2012, there are insufficient funds to carry on all planned GWPO (Secretariat and Technical Committee) activities.
+This required the development of the "balanced" budget for approval at the November 2011 GWP Steering Committee meeting based on expected and reasonably-assured funding for 2012 at that time, including from the Netherlands (DGIS) as noted above.
+The balanced budget required significant reductions in activities of the GWPO and Technical Committee as summarised in Table 1B, Section 6.1, but maintains the core contributions to all 13 regions - as with the continuity budget.

-2.3.3 Growth budget:
+2.3.3 Growth budget

-A "growth" budget based on additional funding which may be made available from the UK in 2012 if the "Business Case" for GWP is successfully developed and concluded in 2011.
+A "growth" budget is based on additional funding which may be made available from the UK in 2012 if the "Business Case" for GWP is successfully developed and concluded.
 This funding will enable:

-• a regional scaling-up of the Water, Climate and Development Programme in Africa (WACDEP) within Africa (where WACDEP is only partially funded), and climate-related activities in other GWP regions, as summarised in Section 5.
-The growth budget will also enable the on-going development of programmes for drought and flood management (with WMO);
+- a scaling-up of the Water, Climate and Development Programme in Africa (WACDEP) within Africa (where WACDEP is now only partially funded), and climate-related activities in other GWP regions, as summarised in Section 5.1.
+The growth budget will also enable the on-going development of programmes for drought and flood management (with WMO) as summarised in Section 5.2; - bring the GWPO Secretariat to full strength through filling existing vacancies (2 Senior Network Officers) and two new positions (Monitoring and Evaluation Officer; Policy Officer for TEC); and

-- bring the GWPO Secretariat to full strength through filling existing vacancies (2 Senior Network Officers) and two new positions (Monitoring and Evaluation Officer; Policy Officer for TEC); and - additional financial resources to enable the Technical Committee to deliver on the full pipeline of planned knowledge products (ref.
+• additional financial resources to enable the Technical Committee to deliver on the full pipeline of planned knowledge products (ref.
 Annex B).